 Troubleshooting

-This article explains common issues and assists you in finding solutions to problems you may be experiencing.
+This article explains common issues and helps you resolve problems you may encounter.

 Disc Image Editing

-Files that are added into an image file are referenced until the image file is saved.
-Keep the referenced original files unchanged before saving to avoid inconsistent results.
+Files added to an image file are referenced until you save the image.
+Do not modify the original files before saving, to avoid inconsistent results.

 Update a File

-WinISO does not have a built-in editor for editing the content of files contained in image files.
-If you want to modify a file based on its original content, you can extract it from the image, make some changes, and then add it back to replace the old one.
+WinISO does not have a built-in editor for modifying the content of files contained in an image file.
+If you want to edit a file in the image, you can extract it from the image, make some changes, and then add it back to replace the old one.

 In WinISO 6, double-clicking a file in the main window will extract the file to a temporary folder and then open it with the corresponding default application on your system.
 Modifications to the extracted file will not be automatically added back to the original image file.